pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 It's important at this point to distinguish `&'static T` from `T: 'static`.

 `&'static T` is an immutable reference to some `T` that can be safely held indefinitely long, including up until the end of the program.
 This is only possible if `T` itself is immutable and does not move _after the reference was created_. `T` does not need to be created at compile-time.
-It's possible to generate random dynamically allocated data at run-time and return `'static` references to it at the cost of leaking memory, e.g.
+It's possible to generate random dynamically allocated data at run-time and return `'static` references to it via a memory leak, e.g.

 ```rust
 use rand;